0xaB26/pic18f452/README.md

 ### Materials Required:
-Proteus Software
+- Proteus Software
-MPLAB IDE
+- MPLAB IDE
-PIC18F452 Microcontroller
+- PIC18F452 Microcontroller
-Assembly Programming Language Skills
+- Assembly Programming Language Skills
+- 14-segment display
+- 7-segment display
+- Leds
+- Switches
+- Bcd/7 segment decoder
+- Resistors
+-
 ### How to Use:
 Create a New Project:
 Initiate a new project in MPLAB IDE, selecting the target platform as PIC18F452.